SATURDAY NIGHT DRESS-UP PARTY - Winter House 2020 Theme: To be ANnounced

 Whatever happens, don't worry!
 Whether you're completely new to dressing up or whether you're an experienced masquerader, we will support you every step of the way.

 What if I have another very special outfit that I want to show off?

 As long as you're coming as your most fabulous self, however you prefer that, no-one's going to have an objection.
 We want you to enjoy yourself, and if that means a different but equally fun / imaginative look, no problem.
-You don't need to spend a fortune on expensive stuff - sometimes the most memorable outfits are made out of bits of paper, balloons etc. Feel free to revisit left-over outfits from Rumpus, Nowhere and Burning Man, White Mischief, AP, KS, TG and so on.
+You don't need to spend a fortune on expensive stuff - sometimes the most memorable outfits are made out of bits of paper, balloons etc. Feel free to revisit left-over outfits from other events.

-The only things we'd rather not see on Saturday night are casual / street clothes or jeans, conventional clubwear, straight suits and very straight cocktail dresses (try to avoid the kind of stuff people might wear to a work do or a wedding.)
-Accessorise where you can!
+The only things we'd rather not see on Saturday night are casual / street clothes or jeans, conventional clubwear, conventional suits & cocktail dresses …. and please be respectful in your choice of costume, avoiding cultural appropriation — read more: — and anything likely to upset people or cause offence.

 We're here to help!

 Even if you only have part of a look sorted out by the time the party comes round, we have various activities at the event that can get you sorted out.
 On Saturday afternoon we will be running an accessories workshop, and you can borrow hats or other items from our dressup rail.